tfachada/thesist/src/layout.typ

   }

   // Chapter-relative numbering for figures (see figure-numbering.typ)
+  // (user can repeat this command with "A.1" for appendices)
   show: set-figure-numbering.with(new-format: "1.1")

+  // Additional setup for said numbering (see figure-numbering.typ)
+  // (only used once)
+  show: figure-counter-resets

   // Gap between figure and caption set figure(gap: 1em)